Is Cloud Managed IT right for you?

 The beauty of cloud-managed IT is that every part of the stack can be controlled from a single management interface.
 This enables different elements of your IT infrastructure to work together in new ways.
 For instance, with every device communicating with one another and with the cloud, IT admins can view a complete network topology, updated live, and instantly troubleshoot issues with any device.
 As the demand on the network grows and new IT infrastructure is added, every new piece of gear can be managed from the same interface.
 This easy scalability makes cloud-managed IT ideal for growing organisations with ever-increasing numbers of users, devices, and sites.

 Lower Total Cost of OwnershipOf course, one of the most important considerations when it comes to choosing which IT stack to implement is overall cost.
 And while the cost of the initial hardware is certainly important, too many companies focus only on the hardware cost and ignore ongoing support and maintenance costs.
 The beauty of cloud-managed IT is that the flexibility and ease-of-use inherent in the cloud management model means much lower costs over time, resulting in a lower TCO over the span of a few years.

 As mentioned earlier, a cloud-managed stack provides your IT team with extensive visibility into network performance, not to mention actionable alerts whenever there’s a hiccup.
 You’ll be able to proactively diagnose issues and manage problems before they impact your business; as the saying goes, “A stitch in time saves nine”.
 Additionally, with the cloud-managed model, multi-site management is simple and straightforward.
 All of this means that the TCO of a cloud-managed IT stack is much lower than that of traditional IT infrastructure – often by thousands of dollars.

-Once upon a time, on-site network controllers, command line interfaces, and manual firewall configuration were enough to keep a network afloat.
+Once upon a time onsite network controllers, command-line interfaces, and manual firewall configurations were enough to keep a network afloat.
 But a creaky old IT infrastructure can no longer keep up with the needs of modern organisations.
 Embracing cloud-managed IT presents significant advantages for admins who want to implement a forward-thinking IT infrastructure built to last.